Also Featured In

 Trianons Adult 6 - 10; Child (18-25) Free - 10; Child (0-17) Free

-- Sightseeing, Museums: "Make a day of it.
+- Sightseeing, Tours and Excursions, Museums: "Make a day of it.
 Versailles, especially if you take in its gardens, too, which you simply must, is worthy of an entire day's excursion at least."

 - Historic Sites: "Be sure to include Queen Marie-Antoinette's estate, the Petit Trianon, and its gardens in your visit.
 Gifted to his queen by King Louis XVI in 1774, the estate was only opened in 2006 and offers a glimpse into Marie-Antoinette's private life."